wangjun-microsoft/Cognitive-Documentation/Content/en-us/Face/Overview.md

 ![Overview - Face Detection](./Images/Face.detection.jpg)

 Face rectangle (left, top, width and height) indicating the face location in the image is returned along with each detected face.
-Optionally, face detection extracts a series of face related attributes such as pose, gender, age, head pose, facial hair and glasses.
+Optionally, face detection extracts a series of face related attributes such as pose, gender, age, head pose, facial hair, glasses and emotion.
 Refer to [Face - Detect](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236) for more details.

 ## Face Recognition